3rd-Eden/payper/server/README.md

 # Payper Server

-Run Payper on your own server or use it as development tool and use our edge functionality in production, you decide what is best for your use-case.
+Run Payper on your own server, use it as development tool, and use our edge functionality in production, you decide what is best for your use-case.

+The Payper Server bundles your bundles into a single request but is cached individually in the browser using the [Payper Worker][worker].

 ## Usage

 The server is bundled with `payper` module that you [previously installed][install].
 The API is available under the `payper/api` import route as illustrated below.

 ```js